MED1stMR

 Medical first responders are confronted with an increasing number of mass-casualty incidents with a large number of injured persons.
 The proper evaluation of the situation itself, checking and monitoring the vital status of a large number of victims, and choosing the most appropriate strategy to further proceed with treatments are particular challenges.

-MED1stMR develops innovative mixed reality training technology to combine real-world medical simulators with virtual environments to train medical first responders for these challenges.
+MED1stMR develops an innovative mixed reality training technology to combine real-world medical simulators with virtual environments to train medical first responders for these challenges.

 19